 If you’d like to learn more, we’ve got a really great video for you.

-Here’s a great video from Larry Kim, CEO of the chatbot platform MobileMonkey, where he goes over some of the best chatbot strategies for marketers.
+Here’s a great video from Larry Kim, CEO of one of the best ecommerce chatbot tools MobileMonkey, where he goes over some of the best eCommerce chatbot strategies for marketers.

-1. when a user uses the words “unsubscribe” or “stop” they are automatically removed from your chatbot subscribers list.
+1. when a person uses the words “unsubscribe” or “stop” they are automatically removed from your eCommerce chatbot subscribers list.

 Here’s a great video from Manychat where they explain how to set up keyword triggers for automated chatbot flows: